davepinch/pinchy.cc/content/topics/places/buildings/washington-state-capitol/en.wikipedia.org.md

 ---
-title: "Washington State Capitol (en.wikipedia.org)" capitol building of: Washington (state) (en.wikipedia.org)
+title: "Washington State Capitol (Wikipedia)" capitol building of: Washington (state) (Wikipedia)
 excerpt: >-
   The **Washington State Capitol** (or "*Legislative Building*") in Olympia is the home of the government of the State of [Washington](/en.wikipedia.org/wiki/Washington_(state)/).
 It contains the chambers of the Washington State Legislature, offices for the governor, lieutenant governor, secretary of state, and state treasurer.
 It is part of a larger administrative campus including buildings for the Washington Supreme Court, the Washington Governor's Mansion, and many other state agencies.
-location: Olympia, Washington (en.wikipedia.org)
+location: Olympia, Washington (Wikipedia)
 retrieved: 2024-06-25
 type: website
 url: /en.wikipedia.org/wiki/Washington_State_Capitol/